nirsky/react-native-scaling-example/README.md

 <br/>
 Like Morpheus said - a walk in the park :)<br/><br/>
 What I didn't cover is scaling images (SVGs ftw) and handling orientation change, we'll keep that for a different post.
 <br/>Hope you found this post useful, scaling is super important, even if your app is not released on tablet.
+Friends don't let friends skip scaling!